 Every other year, the oil show attracts attendees to Odessa from every facet of the industry.
 Leaders come from around the world to learn about the latest technology and the newest equipment.
 They come to reunite with old friends and to connect with new business colleagues.
 This worldwide event, which in 1940 was known as the “Little International Show,” lasted only two years before World War II intervened.
 Following the war, ambitious and energetic oilmen from around the Permian Basin revived the project.
 By 1950, the oil show was back up and running.
 Unlike many exhibitions, the Permian Basin International Oil Show is a nonprofit venture dedicated to educating both office and field professionals of the oil and natural gas industry.
 Run by oilmen for oilmen, the show’s mission is unwavering, and its dedication to this educational goal is the single most important factor in its overwhelming success.

-The Permian Basin International Oil Show, Inc. not only showcases the very latest technology, it also honors the industry’s past.
-A working cable tool rig operates daily on the show grounds during the three-day show, surrounded by trucks and oilfield equipment from the 1930's, a key growth period for the industry in the Permian Basin.
+The Permian Basin International Oil Show not only showcases the very latest technology, it also honors the industry’s past.
+A working cable tool rig operates daily on the show grounds, surrounded by trucks and oil field equipment from the 1930s, which was a key growth period for the Permian Basin.